Verci87/OED-Expanded-Ryan/characters.md

 **Swim**: Fighters gain a +2 in 6 to Swim.

+**Subclass**: Fighters can choose one of the following subclasses at level 1
+1.  *Warrior*
-**Sweep Attacks**: Fighters can melee attack a number of 1 HD opponents equal to their level in one round.
+    1. Sweep Attacks: Warriors can melee attack a number of 1 HD opponents equal to their level in one round.
+2.  *Ranger*
+    1. Heightened Senses: Rangers get a +1 in 6 bonus to surprise rolls and grant a -1 in 6 malus to enemy surprise rolls.
+    2. Pathfinder: Rangers get a +1 in 6 bonus to navigation rolls (to avoid getting lost)

 **Feats**: Fighters can select one feat at level 4 and every 4th level thereafter from the list below.